-The characters have always been the high point of Blake’s 7, and for the most part their words ring true to the original series.
+The characters have always been the high point of Blake’s 7, and for the most part the dialogue penned by Harrison rings true to the original series.
 There are many sarcastic quips from Avon.
-This would normally be very enjoyable, except the author is a little over enthusiastic, turning Avon into a walking bag of dry jokes.
+This would normally be very enjoyable, except the author is a little over-enthusiastic, turning Avon into a walking bag of dry jokes.
 Harrison would have been better to pick the best ones, instead of saturating the reader.

 Harrison’s writing is, unfortunately, distinctly amateur.
 There were numerous grammatical errors.
 He also has an irritating habit of cutting away from a scene to another scene, then cutting back to the original scene after the action has finished.
 At times, there was something awkward about the prose that made me struggle to get a proper mental picture of what was happening.